Saint Benedict's Monastery (St. Joseph, Minnesota): Buildings

 The central core of the convent and college was listed as a historic district on the National Register of Historic Places in 1989 for having local significance in the themes of architecture, education, and religion.
 The St. Benedict's Convent and College Historic District consists of 14 buildings, two other structures, and five objects built between 1882 and the late 1920s.
 The district was nominated for representing the impact and growth of the world's largest Sisters of the Order of Saint Benedict community.

+St. Benedict's Monastery, St. Joseph, Minnesota, circa 1920, from Goldenes Jubilaeum der St. Joseph's-Gemeinde von Nord-Minneapolis.

 Sacred Heart Chapel

 During the early 20th century, the Sisters of Saint Benedict's Convent saw expansion.
 There were about thirty new members each year.
 Because of the lack of space, building plans were made in 1910 to create both a new chapel and a college hall.
 The original Sacred Heart Chapel was officially opened on March 25, 1914.

 The chapel, in Beaux-Arts style, is the most prominent building in the town.
 It was designed by architect George Stauduhar.
 The ribbed dome is 135 ft high, rests on a base surrounded by Ionic columns, and incorporates several oculus windows.
 The main altar is located directly below the dome.
 At the time, the roof was supported by sixteen granite columns.

+Interior of Sacred Heart Chapel, St. Joseph, Minnesota, circa 1920, from Goldenes Jubilaeum der St. Joseph's-Gemeinde von Nord-Minneapolis.

 In 1981, the Benedictine Monastery decided that they wanted a space that reflected their new awareness of modern Benedictine spirituality.
 The chapel was extensively renovated, which involved rearrangement of the seating and the removal of eight of the granite columns.
 The columns that were removed were incorporated into the Gathering Place, an addition to the west side of the chapel.
 The Gathering Place hosts liturgical, social, and educational events; an oratory for the prayer of the Divine Office; and the monastery's archives.
 The renovation was designed by Hammel, Green and Abrahamson, with Frank Kacmarcik consulting on liturgy and design.
 By the spring of 1983, the new Sacred Heart Chapel was complete, with a final cost of $4.5 million.
 The Sacred Heart Chapel is an important symbol of Benedictine tradition and demonstrates how the Benedictine heritage can meet modern spiritual vitality.